 - Warranty: 5 years

-Minimalists will appreciate this bedframe that has no foot- or headboard.
+Minimalists will appreciate that this bed frame has no footboard or headboard.
 It’s a metal frame that offers 13 inches of clearance, which allows you to store all sorts of bins or boxes underneath.
-It’s lightweight, so you can easily move it from your front door to your bedroom, and it’s easy to assemble – no tools required.
+It’s lightweight, so you can easily move it from your front door to your bedroom, and it’s easy to assemble with no tools required.
 Zinus claims this frame is quiet, so you shouldn’t hear any creaking or squeaking when you lay down or get up from bed.
-Whether you use a traditional spring mattress, latex, or memory foam mattress, this frame will work with all of them.
+Whether you use a traditional spring mattress, latex or memory foam mattress, this frame will work with all of them.
 If you want to attach a separate headboard, you can.
-Otherwise, this is a simple metal frame at an affordable price that does exactly what you need it to: It supports your mattress and can hold up to 500 lbs. of weight.
+Otherwise, this is a simple metal frame at an affordable price that does exactly what you need it to.
+The Twin and Twin XL sizes will support up to 750 pounds, while all other sizes can hold up to 1500 pounds of weight.

 - Easy to assemble